Coliving in Cape Town

 Neighbour Goods Market

 ...is everyone’s favorite.
 Who doesn’t love good food and good company?
 This is where you’ll get farm-fresh and organic foods.
 The best thing to do to kick off the weekend.
-Discover cute jewelry and beautiful textiles. (face masks!)
+Discover cute jewelry and beautiful textiles (and face masks!).

 Ready to Join our Tribe in Cape Town?

 If you're interested in our South Africa chapter, please apply here first.
-If you're already a WiFi Tribe member, please just send us an email and we can reserve your spot in South Africa!
+If you're already a WiFi Tribe member, please submit a booking form to reserve your place in Cape Town!

 Cost of Living in Cape Town